MattechLab/monalisa/_sources/7-1_thermodyn_info.rst.txt

 time.
 In particular, it is then possible to predict all futur states of the system and find all its past states.
 In our case of MRI reconstruction, the map :math:`\Phi` that dictates the dynamic may not be invertible.
-We therefore cannot expect to recover the past hisory of a position in phase space, but at least its future states.
+We therefore cannot expect to recover the past history of a position in phase space, but at least its future states.
 It makes therefore sense to define our phase space as

 .. math ::

     \Gamma =  X \times Z

-The state of our system at a given time (a given iteration) is then gien by a pair :math:`(x, z)` and its knowledge is sufficient to predict all future states by iterating :math:`\Phi` on that pair.
+The state of our system at a given time (a given iteration) is then given by a pair :math:`(x, z)` and its knowledge is sufficient to predict all future states by iterating :math:`\Phi` on that pair.
 Note that the attractor :math:`\mathcal{A}` is a proper subset of the phase-space :math:`\Gamma`.
 Instead of writing :math:`(x, z)` we